louislefevre/onyx/docs/report.md

 #### 4.1.4 Evaluation <a name="4.1.4"></a>
 The final stage is the evaluation, performed by the aptly named evaluator.
 The purpose of this phase is to calculate the final outputs of each statement, revealing the final result.
 It reviews the annotated parse tree and with the extra information gathered by the type checker, is able to execute each expression in Java and return their values.
 The output is the final value of the statement being evaluated.
 Its also worth noting that this is where Onyx diverges when compared to other compilers, as they often instead follow semantic analysis with: intermediate code generation, code optimisation, and code generator.
 However, these stages are instead handled by Java and are not implemented by Onyx directly, and therefore will not be discussed here.

-The design of the evaluator is opposite to the parser in regards to the fact that it works through the tree bottom-up; searching the tree by beginning at the furthest nodes, carrying their results up the tree as it works through to the larger expressions, using the newly found values to do so.
-The result returned is only ever stored either within another statement, or if its a top level statement within a variable.
-Any expressions that fails to store or use its result in one form or another is discarded.
+The design of the evaluator is similar to the parser in regards to the fact that it works through the tree top-down; searching the tree by beginning at the closest nodes, working its way down each branch and then carrying the result back up the tree as it works through each expression.
+The result is either used in a larger encompassing expression or stored within a variable, from which the value can be printed as output.
+Any statements or expressions that fail to store or use its result in one form or another is discarded.

 Also, a unique aspect of this stage is the fact no errors occur here, as all the necessary error identification should've happened in the prior stages.
-However, there are fail-safe exceptions thrown should an error slip through the cracks, as it helps catch out unhandled issues during development.
+However, there are fail-safe exceptions thrown should an error slip through the cracks, as it helps catch unhandled issues during development.
+These are primarily intended to be seen only by developers, and should not occur in stable versions of the program.

 In summary, the primary functions of this phase is to:
 - Obtain the annotated parse tree from the type checker.